snabbco/snabb/src/apps/packet_filter/README.md

 — Key **state_track**

 *Optional*.
-Tracks connections state in a named connection table.
-If used inside a rule, every packet that passes this specific rule is tracked.
-If used 'outside' any rule, packets passing _any_ rule on this app will be tracked.
+A string naming a connection table.
+If set, packets passing the rule are tracked in the specified connection table.

 — Key **state_check**

 *Optional*.
-Checks if a packet belongs to a connection in a named connection table.
-If used inside a rule, a packet must belong to an existing connection in addition to any other condition in the rule to pass.
+A string denoting a connection table.
+If set, packets must belong to a tracked connection in the specified connection table in addition to any other condition in the rule to pass.
-If used 'outside' any rule, if a packet belongs to an existing connection it's enough to pass the app.